uinb/fusotao-docs/docs/conceptions-and-architectures.md

 ## Council

-The council is consists of super nodes elected by referendum.
+The council consists of super nodes elected by referendum.
 Applicants can invoke the RPC during registration peroid to apply a seat of the council.
 All TAO holders can vote to a candidate and cause the assets locked until the end of current election.

 ## Inspector